raprice/azure-docs-sdk-node/docs-ref-services/preview/hdinsight.md

 ---
-title: Azure HDInsight Modules for JavaScript
+description: Reference for Azure HDInsight SDK for JavaScript
-description: Reference for Azure HDInsight Modules for JavaScript ms.service: hdinsight
+title: Azure HDInsight SDK for JavaScript ms.devlang: javascript
-author: jasonwhowell
+author: xirzec
+ms.service: hdinsight
-ms.author: jasonh
+ms.author: jeffish
-manager: kfile
 ms.topic: reference
-ms.devlang: nodejs
+ms.data: 09/15/2022
 ms.date: 07/18/2017
+manager: kfile
 ---
 # Azure HDInsight Modules for JavaScript

 Azure HDInsight is a cloud distribution of the Hadoop components from the Hortonworks Data Platform (HDP).
 Apache Hadoop was the original open-source framework for distributed processing and analysis of big data sets on clusters of computers.